What English Readers Need to Know about Mistakes in Gadamer’s Truth and Method

 St. Johns Nottingham has a helpful introduction to the life and philosophy of H.-G. Gadamer.

-Mike Aubrey has provided an excerpt from an essay of his in聽Linguistics & Biblical Exegesis (Lexham, 2016).
+Mike Aubrey has provided an excerpt from an essay of his in Linguistics & Biblical Exegesis (Lexham, 2016).
 The excerpt strives carefully to work out a middle ground that is neither wholly on the side of theological lexica nor on that of James Barr’s critique of them.

 ...

-In addition to Boccaccini and Segovia’s Paul the Jew,聽inbox recently saw the arrival from聽Fortress Press聽of a review copy of Rafael Rodr铆guez and Matthew Thiessen’s edited volume聽The So-Called Jew in Paul’s Letter to the Romans(2016).聽According to the book’s blurb:
+review copy of Rafael Rodríguez and Matthew Thiessen’s edited volume The So-Called Jew in Paul’s Letter to

-In a note in his聽Truth and Method, H.-G. Gadamer comments,
+In a note in his Truth and

 The notorious statement, “The party (or the Leader) is always right” is not wrong because it claims that a certain leadership is superior, but because it serves to shield the leadership, by a dictatorial decree, from any criticism that might be true. ( 389n22)